patil215/khanacademy-infection/README.md

 My procedure for infection was fairly simple, and was as follows:

-1. First I generate a random set of user/coach trees.
+* Generating a random set of user/coach trees:
-  * Start with a HashMap of given users which maps a user ID to a user.
+  1. Start with a HashMap of given users which maps a user ID to a user.
-  * Each user has a list of students, a version of Khan Academy that they see, and a coach.
+  2. Each user has a list of students, a version of Khan Academy that they see, and a coach.
 The user also has an attribute called "peopleBelow".
 This is the number of students below them, and their students, etc. It's basically the number of users below them in the tree structure.
-  * Each user starts with no coach and no students.
+  3. Each user starts with no coach and no students.
-  * Coach/student relationships are randomly assigned to each user.
+  4. Coach/student relationships are randomly assigned to each user.
 Whenever a new user is added to the tree, every coach above that user has their peopleBelow attribute updated.
 What this means is that now we can easily and efficiently see the number of people in each tree after all the users have been assigned.
-2. Total infection works as follows:
+* Total infection works as follows:
-  * Randomly pick a user.
+  1. Randomly pick a user.
-  * Recursively travel up that user's tree until the root user is reached.
+  2. Recursively travel up that user's tree until the root user is reached.
-  * Recursively infect all users below the root until the entire tree is infected.
+  3. Recursively infect all users below the root until the entire tree is infected.
-3. Limited infection works as follows:
+* Limited infection works as follows:
-  * Create a list of all the users that are root users.
+  1. Create a list of all the users that are root users.
 This effectively creates a list of all the different trees since the tree can be traversed by just looking at the ID of the user's students.
-  * Sort this list by the number of peopleBelow, least to greatest.
+  2. Sort this list by the number of peopleBelow, least to greatest.
 Now we have a list of trees.
-  * Iterate through the list of trees until one is found that is equal to or lesser than the target number of users to infect.
+  3. Iterate through the list of trees until one is found that is equal to or lesser than the target number of users to infect.
-  * Infect this tree, and keep infecting trees after it in the list until the target is reached or there are no more trees to infect.
+  4. Infect this tree, and keep infecting trees after it in the list until the target is reached or there are no more trees to infect.

 ## Visualization
 * I made my visualization using the Swing library in Java.